 The Autism Education Fund and the Keokee Fund are two education funds at The Community Foundation.
 The Autism Education Fund was established in 2012 to support education related to individuals, families, community, and educators in the surrounding area.
 The Keokee Fund was created in 2002 to provide more opportunities for academically gifted students in the Dan River Region.
 Each year, grants are awarded to nonprofit agencies to support education from both of these funds.

-To learn about application dates and to access The Foundation’s online application, please visit: https://cfdrrgrants.academicworks.com/.
+To access The Foundation’s online application, please visit: https://cfdrrgrants.academicworks.com/.

 Resources for Grant Writers